Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 KAZAN: (As Alice Longabaugh) No.

-HECK: (As Billy Knapp) Well, the idea then is this, and I submit it in respect, Ms. Longabaugh.
-I propose to assume your brother's debt to the hired boy and to - to ask you to marry me.
+HECK: (As Billy Knapp) Well, my idea, then, is this.
+And I submit it in respect, Ms. Longabaugh.
+I propose to assume your brother's debt to the hired boy and to ask you to marry me.

-GROSS: The dialogue that you wrote for this is so much more formal and now old-fashion sounding than the way people speak now.
+GROSS: The dialogue that you wrote for this is so much more formal and now old-fashioned-sounding than the way people speak now.
 I don't wish to slight my brother's memory.
 I submit this in respect.
-How did you get into the language?
-Did writing "True Grit" help with that?

-COEN: You know, it's kind of a - I don't know.
-It's just kind of a diction that's kind of familiar to you from reading 19th century, you know, fiction.

-COEN: There's another thing that Bill Heck says in that scene, which also came from the same source that we were talking about a minute ago when we were talking about the dog - these firsthand accounts, which was this idea he - at one point, Bill Heck says, if I were to meet a widow or a maiden of honor, which was an expression that was used in one of these accounts about women who did go out to Oregon with the expectation of meeting a husband.
+J. COEN: There's another thing that Bill Heck says in that scene, which also came from the same source that we were talking about a minute ago when we were talking about the dog - these firsthand accounts - which was this idea - at one point, Bill Heck says, if I were to meet a widow or maiden of honor, which was an expression that was used in one of these accounts about women who did go out to Oregon with the expectation of meeting a husband.

-GROSS: Charles Portis wrote the novel "True Grit" that your movie "True Grit" was adapted from.

 GROSS: Digitally.
 Digitally, I should say.

-COEN: No, no. How it actually ends up getting put out - although it's also coming out theatrically in a few cities.
-No, it was - I don't know what it was.
-It was partly convenience, partly a matter of, you know, we knew we wanted to do a lot of early morning, late afternoon, evening kind of, you know, magic-hour shooting.
+E. COEN: You know, we knew we wanted to do a lot of early morning, late afternoon, evening kind of, you know, magic-hour shooting.
 And you get a little more in terms of the stop.
 You get a little more latitude in terms of how much light you need shooting digitally as opposed to film.

-COEN: It was an experiment, really.
-We hadn't done it before.
-And, you know, it's becoming overwhelmingly the norm.
-And this seemed like a reasonable movie to give it a try.

-You know, there were 800 visual effects shots in this movie.
-And when you're doing a lot of visual effects shots for whatever reason, it's easier if the raw material, so to speak, has been shot digitally as opposed to on film.
-It's not necessary, but it's more convenient.
-I think that at the end of the day, we're very happy with the way the movie looks.
-The sort of getting there isn't as much fun.
-But the end result is, in certain ways, more convenient.
-And it's certainly just as good.
+J. COEN: You know, there were 800 visual effects shots in this movie.
+And when you're doing a lot of visual effects shots for whatever reason, it's easier if the raw material, so to speak, has been shot digitally, as opposed to on film.

 GROSS: Does it change how you watch rushes?